roodesign-uk/roodesign/content/collections/pages/home.md

 title: 'Design for humans'
 template: home
 updated_by: 1a730506-93d6-4d2b-a772-38062b802324
-updated_at: 1619800693
+updated_at: 1620072818
 introduction: 'Roodesign is a small human-centred design agency run by me, Jon Roobottom.
-I work with the government, other agencies and directly for clients on complex projects.'
+With over 20 years of experience in solving problems, I can help with your service or product.'
+cover: opengraph/roodesign-ogimage-default.png
+seo:
+  title: Homepage
 ---
-Roodesign is a small _human-centred_ design agency run by me, Jon Roobottom.
-I work with the government, other agencies and directly for clients on complex projects.
-With over 20 years of experience in solving problems, I can help you with your service or product.
+Roodesign is a small agency run by me, Jon Roobottom.
+I design things for humans that fulfil genuine needs.
+Previously, I've worked with the UK government and other organisations of all kinds.

+With over 20 years of experience in solving real problems, I can help with your service or product.